 Research Shows Chiropractic Helps With Neck Pain and Headaches

-For many years, patients with neck and headache pain in Highland Park, Saint Paul, Minnesota have been helped by the chiropractic care of Robert C Slater, DC.
+For many years, patients with neck and headache pain in Highland Park, Saint Paul, Minnesota have been helped by the chiropractic adjustments of Robert C Slater, DC.
 Our success is backed up by a recent review done in Canada that found that non-invasive, non-drug treatments are the best choice for neck and headache pain.

-Previous scientific studies have shown that chiropractic is effective and safe for neck pain and many other health conditions.
+Previous studies have shown that chiropractic is effective and safe for neck pain and many other health conditions.

-We Can Help People Find Relief From Neck Pain and Headaches
+We Can Help Patients Find Relief From Neck Pain and Headaches